MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/reference/ps/new-akshciclusternetwork.md

 ## Examples

-You will need to customize the values given in the examples below for your environment.
+Use the examples below to configure virtual networks with either static IP or DHCP.
+You'll need to customize the values given in the examples for your environment.
+After configuring the virtual network with static IP or DHCP, run [New-AksHciCluster](new-akshcicluster.md) to deploy a cluster.

 ### Deploy with a static IP environment without a VLAN